Mind Matters Mental Health Checks

 - The source of any underlying stressors.

-Some employees request a continued Mind Matters conversation:
+Some employees request a continuation of their Mind Matters Mental Health Check conversation:

 - They have enjoyed the safe space established with our Specialist Practitioner.